 The evening atmosphere

-It was crowded with people walking along the promenade, shopping until 8pm and restaurants and bars full of tourists and locals.
+It was full of people walking along the promenade, shopping until 8pm and restaurants and bars with many tourists and local people.
 Seeing Cefalù at night is worthwhile as it is spectacular with all the lights twinkling against that breathtaking backdrop.

 People were still walking around the streets until well after midnight.
 There are many piano bars for those who just want to enjoy nice relaxing music and plenty of nightlife for the young ones.
 There is always street entertainment.
 You can find artists painting the incredible scenery in front of them.

-The next morning we headed down to the hotel’s private beach and spent some time there before having lunch and one more bout of sightseeing and then it was time to return to Messina.
+The next morning we went to the hotel’s private beach and spent some time there before having lunch.
+One more bout of sightseeing and then it was time to return to Messina.

 You can spend longer.
-I recommend at least two nights here.
+I recommend at least two nights here if not more.
 I have to be honest, it will be difficult to leave but you will be rewarded with the most incredible memories and photographs of this magical place.
 If you plan on staying longer, you can enjoy this wonderful boat trip and see Cefalù from the sea.

 Millions of tourists fly to Palermo from all parts of the world to visit this international famous resort every day at any time of the year.
 You can book your airport transfer here.
 For those staying in Calabria, it is not so far.
 You can combine your stay in Calabria with a few days in Cefalù.
 You can also visit Taormina from Calabria.
 Read about my trip to Taormina.